mstachowsky/Klein-Clientside/README.md

 ```

-Assuming `%x` has been randomly assigned the value of 1.1, this will create a multiple choice question with a question text of 'what is 1+2?' with an id of 'multi1', correct answer of '1' or 'option 1', and the following options: yes, no, 1.1, and 2.2.
+Assuming `%x` has been randomly assigned the value of 1.1, this will create a multiple choice question with a question text of 'what is 1+2?' with an id of 'multi1', correct answer of '1' or 'option 1', and the following options: 'yes', 'no', '1.1', and '2.2'.

 Visually on the webpage the multiple choice question will look something like this: